executablebooks/github-activity/docs/index.md

 It also allows you split PRs into sections in your changelog, using either PR labels or PR title metadata (e.g., `[ENH]`).
 See [](#prefixes-and-tags) for more information.

+GitHub Activity uses the [GitHub GraphQL API](https://docs.github.com/en/graphql), along with some basic pagination and caching to efficiently pull data from GitHub.

 ```{seealso}
 See [the JupyterHub Team changelog](https://github.com/jupyterhub/jupyterhub/blob/5.3.0/docs/source/reference/changelog.md) for an example of this tool in action.
 ```